He Loves Me, He Loves Me Not

 Christ suffered the most hideous death to bring us into His presence.
 He wants us near Him.
 That’s love!

-So if you find yourself asking “Where are you, God?”
-Remember this…
+So if you find yourself wondering if He loves you, dwell on this…

 “If I had not confessed the sin in my heart, the Lord would not have listened.
 But God did listen!
 He paid attention to my prayer.
 Praise God, who did not ignore my prayer or withdraw his unfailing love from me.”